MoonDevelopmentsLLC/Easy-Account-Manager/README.md

 Development is currently prioritized over completing GitHub documentation.

 Additional setup instructions, technical details, and screenshots will be added in future updates.

+Releases of nightly development editions have begun and will be uploaded as they come.

 ## License